bhardwaj-kushagra/ASTRA/QUICKSTART.md

 **This will:**

 - Install required Python packages (fastapi, transformers, sqlalchemy, etc.)
-- Download AI models on first run
+- Download AI models on first run (unless configured for offline use)

 #### Step 2: Initialize Database